 - Pay attention to verbal and nonverbal cues

-This approach will help you listen with the intent to understand, not to speak.
+This approach will help you actively listen with the intent to understand, not to speak.

 To break this down further, let’s say you are a financial subscription business being approached by a potential customer: The individual says that he primarily wants a reporting system, but you notice during the conversation that he keeps referencing how scattered company receipts are.
 You determine that organization is actually the primary need.